BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

 Phase 3 – Data Migration
   ☐ Disable FK constraints and indexes for bulk load
-  ☐ Use COPY or pg_dump from SQL Server export for initial load ☐ Re-enable constraints, run ANALYZE
+  ☐ Use COPY (from a bcp/CSV export of SQL Server), or pgLoader, for the initial load ☐ Re-enable constraints, run ANALYZE
   ☐ Validate row counts and key samples
   ☐ Reset sequences to max(id) + 1